INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ## Software implementation

 Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU part of the FPGA-SoC chip.
-The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system.
+The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system (can be a virtual environment).
 The present project works with Vivado and Petalinux 2020.1 on Ubuntu 20.04 LTS[^1].
 For the installation of Petalinux 2020.1 please consult the [Petalinux Tools guide from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug1144-petalinux-tools-reference-guide).
 More condensed information (maybe not fully up-to-date) can be obtained from [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
 The guides use the recommended installation folder /opt/pkg/petalinux[^2].

 The generated [.xsa files from Vivado](/firmware-source/2020.1/Vivado/xsa/) contain the bitstream (.bit) which the bootloader is uploading on the FPGA part and the device tree used by Petalinux to define external devices which can then be accessed by user-defined application software.